Handling backgrounds

 Parallax layering is a technique used to add depth to a two-dimensional graphic by moving different layers at diffferent speeds as the camera pans over them.

-Godot has that functionality built-in with the ParallaxBackground and ParallaxLayer node types.
+Godot has that functionality built-in with the Parallax2D node type (formerly ParallaxBackground and ParallaxLayer prior to Godot 4.3).

 Scaling